PAPIsdotio/latam-2018/sponsorship-agreement.md

 ## Article 1.
 Purpose of Agreement

-The purpose of this Agreement is to set the technical, commercial, operational and financial conditions under which the Sponsor will benefit from its participation in the PAPIs LatAm 2018 conference held on June 20-22, 2018 in São Paulo, Brazil (“Conference”) and organized by Louis Dorard (“Organizer”), as a Sponsor of chosen Category (Silver or Gold).
+The purpose of this Agreement is to set the technical, commercial, operational and financial conditions under which the Sponsor will benefit from its participation in the PAPIs LATAM 2018 conference held on June 20-21, 2018 at Wayra Open Future_ in São Paulo, Brazil (“Conference”) and organized by Louis Dorard (“Organizer”), as a Sponsor of chosen Category (Silver or Gold).

 ## Article 2.
 Obligations